-An employment based placement is not a situation in which a student gets credit for work experiences.
+The traditional employment based placement option is not a situation in which a student gets credit for work experiences.
 It is a separate field placement with an educational focus that happens to be at the student's place of employment.

-- 1. The student must submit a field application choosing employment based field and cover letter/resume. - 2.
-The employment based field placement must meet the following criteria in order to be approved: - a.
+- 1. The student must submit a field application choosing employment-based field and cover letter/resume. - 2.
+The employment-based field placement must meet the following criteria in order to be approved: - a.
 All required paperwork must be completed by the established deadlines for submission.
 Final approval must be completed prior to the start date of the field placement. - b.
 The student must have been employed by the fieldwork site for minimum of 60-days prior to submitting an employment-based field placement proposal. - c.
-The field placement must be in a different program within the agency.
-In order to provide new learning opportunities, the field experience must be in an area that is different from where the student is currently employed, has been employed, or had a previous field placement. - d.
+The field placement must require different activities than the student's employment. . - d.
 A field educator is defined as an individual with a Master's in Social Work (MSW) from a CSWE accredited program.
 The Field Educator must meet the licensing requirements of the state in which they practice and provide supervision within the appropriate scope of practice.